Italy yacht search missing include Morgan Stanley boss – DW – 08/20/2024

 Italy yacht search missing include Morgan Stanley bossAugust 20, 2024

-Divers descended some 50 meters below the sea surface on Tuesday to the wreck of a yacht off the coast of Sicily to search for six missing people.
+Divers descended some 50 meters (164 feet) below the sea surface on Tuesday to the wreck of a yacht off the coast of Sicily to search for six missing people.

-While 15 people who had been aboard were rescued one man was found dead with the others not yet located.
+While 15 people who had been aboard were rescued, one man was found dead.
+The other people on the vessel have not yet been located.

 Who is missing?